-- 1.1 This Planning Statement has been prepared by Paul Dickinson & Associates, Town Planning and Development Consultants, in support of a planning application for the erection of detached dwellinghouse on land adjacent to The Warren, 8 Carbone Hill, Cuffley, Potters Bar EN6 4PL.
+- 1.1 This Planning Statement has been prepared by Paul Dickinson & Associates, Town Planning and Development Consultants, in support of a planning application for the erection of detached dwellinghouse on land at The Warren, 8 Carbone Hill, Cuffley, Potters Bar EN6 4PL.
 The application is submitted on behalf of Mr Ian and Mrs Philippa Cooper, the landowners. - 1.2 The Statement describes how the proposal accords with the development plan (the Welwyn Hatfield District Plan 2005) and other material considerations including national policy and the emerging Draft Local Plan 2013-2032. - 1.3 The application site lies in the Green Belt.
 National policy and local plan policies allow limited infilling in villages in the Green Belt.
 The Courts have determined that whether or not a proposed development constitutes "limited infilling in a village" is a question of planning judgement and depends on an assessment of the position on the ground.
-The policy therefore requires the decision-maker to consider whether, as a matter of fact on the ground, the site appears to be in the village. - 1.4 This Statement explains how the site is abutted on both sides by existing dwellings and forms a gap in an otherwise continuous developed frontage of residential properties along Carbone Hill.
+The policy therefore requires the decision-maker to consider whether, as a matter of fact on the ground, the site appears to be in the village. - 1.4 This Statement explains how the site is an infill plot and forms a gap in an otherwise continuous developed frontage of residential properties along Carbone Hill.
 As such it constitutes limited infilling with a village which is appropriate development and allowed in the Green Belt in accordance with national and local plan policies.
+I also refer throughout my Statement to the recent planning permission 6/2023/0677/FULL granted on the opposite (southwest) side of No. 8 Carbone Hill where the Council confirmed the site involved limited infilling within a village and was appropriate development in the Green Belt.